deepakdantla/hello-world/README.md

 # hello-world
-This repository contains the  Ideas ,Resources and important discussions
+This repository contains the  Ideas ,Resources and important discussions about some important projects.